Self-organization and memory in an disordered solid subject to random loading

-The daily life example of worn shoes naturally motivates experimental testing of mechanical memory due to random driving.
-The RPM-inspired sequential read-out protocol proposed here should immediately apply to driven colloidal suspensions or crumpled sheets.
-Keeping with the theme of breaking-in shoes, it would also be of obvious interest to test these ideas on fabric materials, e.g. the fading of jeans by natural (or artificial) wear.
+The everyday life example of worn shoes naturally invites experimental testing of mechanical self-organization and memory under random driving.
+Experimentally implementable read-out protocols are available, and as we have shown for the amorphous solid, these lead to qualitatively similar results, cf. Figs.~\ref{fig:sequential-ro-a} and \ref{fig:sequential-ro-b}.
+Keeping with the theme of breaking-in shoes, an application of these ideas to textiles, such as the fading of jeans by natural (or artificial) wear, might be of interest as well.

+We conclude by taking a step back to discuss possible broader implications of our findings.
+A natural setting of random driving is that of a system interacting with its fluctuating environment, and our results imply that the latter can leave an imprint on the former.